-- 1. Quality Improvement

-- 2. Financial and Operational Improvement

-- 3. Population Health Management and EMS Integration

-- 4. Designation of CAHs in the State
+- 1. Quality Improvement (required) - 2.
+Financial and Operational Improvement (required) - 3.
+Population Health Management and EMS Integration (optional) - 4.
+Designation of CAHs in the State (required, if requested)

-5. Integration of Innovative Health Care Models
+5. Integration of Innovative Health Care Models (optional)

 The Flex Program is administered through the Federal Office of Rural Health Policy (FORHP) at the Health Resources and Services Administration (HRSA) of the US Department of Health and Human Services (HHS).
 The Flex grant is administered in both competitive and non-competitive grant cycles.
 Fiscal year (FY) 2015 is the first year in a three-year grant cycle (September 1, 2015 - August 31, 2018) which has had an additional non-competitive continuation year extension for the 2018 grant year.
-A summary of the FY2015, FY2016 and FY2017 Flex grant guidance goals, objectives and activities can be found in Section 1 of this guide.
+A summary of the FY 2015, FY 2016, FY 2017 and FY 2018 Flex grant guidance goals, objectives and activities can be found in Section 1 of this guide.
 The Flex grant guidance can be accessed online here.

-The application for the Flex grant occurs electronically through grants.gov and the Electronic Handbook (EHB).
+FY 2019 will be the beginning of a five-year competitive cooperative agreement (September 1, 2019 - August 31, 2023).
+The application for the Flex cooperative agreement occurs electronically through grants.gov and the Electronic Handbook (EHB).
 Each Program Year is September 1 - August 31.